Remote Team Building: 15 Virtual Games & Activities to Build Team Cohesion

 6. Two truths and a lie

 This popular game works like this: Each team member tells the group three statements about themselves.
 Then, the rest of the team has to guess which of the three statements is a lie.
 It can encourage colleagues to pay close attention to personal traits and stories.
 As well as attention to detail, it also encourages focus on consistency.
+This could be a fun online game to play during a coffee break hangout and always results in some fun water cooler chit-chat.

 7. A picture of your life